Iguanodectes spilurus

-Iguanodectes spilurus, the green-line lizard tetra, is a small characiform fish from the rivers of South America.
-It is not a well-studied species, but research is available, including data from hobbyists that keep it as an ornamental fish.
+Iguanodectes spilurus, the green-line lizard tetra, sometimes referred to in retail stores as the slender tetra, is a small characiform fish from the rivers of South America.
+It is not a well-studied species, but research is available, including data from hobbyists who keep it as an ornamental fish.
 It has a distinct lateral stripe of reflective-green scales, and lacks any red markings therein; red is common in congeners' lateral stripes (and is thus a differentiating feature).

 For a time, researchers had uncertainties regarding the taxonomic status of I. spilurus.
 It was originally named as a member of sister genus Piabucus, and then was described with the name I. tenuis.
 However, its modern placement as a member of Iguanodectes with specific name spilurus is generally accepted by the scientific community.

 Description

 Iguanodectes spilurus is a small fish, reaching a maximum of 10.2 cm (4.0 in) in standard length (SL).
 Based on hobbyist reports, captive specimens, or specimens for sale in the trade, more often reach a maximum of roughly 5 cm (2 in).
 Its body is silvery in color, its fins are largely translucent, and it lacks a red lateral stripe (which is seen in multiple other members of the genus).
 Instead, its lateral-line scales are reflective green in color, which is the origin of one of its common names - "green-line lizard tetra".
 The base of its caudal fin sports a distinct black spot.

 Iguanodectes is generally a complex genus in terms of morphology, both interspecies and intraspecies, and I. spilurus is an example of this.
 Ichthyologist Jacques Gery considered it a polymorphic species (i.e. a species that has multiple documented different appearances or forms), though acknowledged uncertainty regarding the causes and mechanisms therein.
 Several comparative factors can help differentiate it from similar congeners, including its number of lateral-line scales (60-64) and predorsal scales (24).

 All members of Iguanodectes are narrow-bodied and shallow-chested, lacking the deep chest seen in sister genus Piabucus.
 The pectoral fins are also shorter in Iguanodectes.